 The Urban Garden Education Series is a set of classes designed to help Detroiters of all ages grow, maintain, harvest, preserve, and eat fruits and vegetables from their urban gardens and farms.
 Classes are $3 for Garden Resource Program members and $5 for non-members.

-Download our full spring schedule here!
+Download our full summer/fall schedule here!

 FRESH INSPIRATION: Cooking in Season with Chef Stephanie Selvaggio from Detroit Gypsy Kitchen.
 Monday, July 28th 6-8PM at New Prospect Baptist Church 6330 Pembroke Ave south of 8 Mile west of Livernois.

 EAT WHAT YOU CAN AND CAN WHAT YOU CAN’T: HOT WATER CANNING with Anika Grose from Detroit Sweets.
 Thursday, July 31st 6-8PM at Beulah Firsh Missionary Baptist Church 4643 Moran St south of Forest west of Mt.
 Elliot.
 When you know how to properly can your harvest, you don’t have to let a single ripe fruit or veggie go to waste!
 You can enjoy your home-grown produce year round with this useful skill.
 Anika Grose of Detroit’s Sweets will teach safe and easy hot water canning methods that you can use in your own home.